EnguangShi/UBC-Course-Interactive-Query-Engine/README.md

 ## Running and testing from an IDE

-IntelliJ Ultimate should be automatically configured the first time you open the project (IntelliJ Ultimate is a free download through their students program)
+IntelliJ Ultimate should be automatically configured the first time you open the project